The Turnbull Government is committed to protecting Australia’s magnificent natural environment.

 Australia has some of the most unique flora and fauna on the planet and we’re protecting our native wildlife with the launch of Australia’s first Threatened Species Strategy and the appointment of Australia’s first Threatened Species Commissioner.

 The Threatened Species Strategy targets the key threats to our wildlife, in particular feral cats.
-Funding for projects to protect our threatened species has already topped $190 million.
+Funding for projects to protect our threatened species has already topped $200 million, including the creation of a new dedicated Threatened Species Recovery Fund.

 Our National Environmental Science Program is supporting this work, with projects that deliver research projects in the field.